Separation and Divorce or Death of a Spouse: Property Division

 A "matrimonial home” is a home where a married couple had been living together just before they separated.
 There can be more than one matrimonial home, for example, a cottage could be included.

 When calculating a spouse's NFP, the value of his or her property on the date of marriage does not include any home that is a matrimonial home on the date of separation.
-This means if the same spouse still owns the home on the date of separation, his or her NFP will include the home's total value, not just its change in value during the marriage.
-This can have a big effect on how much the equalization payment will be, or who must pay it.
+This means if the same spouse still owns the home on the date of separation, his or her NFP will include the home's total value, not just its change in value.
+This can have a big effect on which spouse must pay equalization and how much.

 It is hard to know in advance if a particular home will be considered a matrimonial home because a couple may not know where they will be living if and when they separate.